Nazek-Altayeb/FoodTrack_Assessment/README.md

 - As a user i can retrieve all  `Stores` data, so i can review them.
 - As a user i can retrieve a single `Store` data, so i can manipulate all of some of it's details.
 - As a user i can update an existing `Store` data, so i can have up to date data.
-- As a user i can remove a `Store` data, so i can keep my API clean for unnecessary data.
+- As a user i can remove a `Store` data, so i can keep my API clean from unnecessary data.
--

 ### **Epic 2 - Extend the Store properties**
+- As a user i can add  `OpeningHours` times individually for specific `store`.
+- As s user i can retrieve the list of `OpeningHours` that the `Store` offers, so i can review this data.
-- As a user i can retrieve  the `OpeningHours`per each day of every `Branch` , so i can update the `OpeningHours` for specific days (considering that every store has got different branches).
+- As a user i can retrieve  the `OpeningHours` of every `Branch` per each day, so i can update the `OpeningHours` for specific days (considering that every store has got different branches).
+- As a user i can add  `Foods` items  individually for specific `store`.
-- As s user i can retrieve the list of `Foods` that the `Store` offers, so i can use this data.
+- As s user i can retrieve the list of `Foods` that the `Store` offers, so i can review this data.

-# Analysis
-I assumed the data that have been expressed in the requirements could be extended by adding more properties, so the API could express more specific details about the `Store`.
-The process of creating the API will start be creating the database tables first, then i am going to use the Django Serializer to transform the models into JSON format.
+- As a user i can update specific  `Foods` item  , so i so i can have up to date `Foods` data.
+- As a user i can remove a `Foods` data, so i can keep my API clean from unnecessary data.

 ## Database
 The ERD below shows 4 tables, mainly the `Store` is connected to three tables `Address` `OpeningHours` `Food` through `OneToOne` and `OneToMany` relationships.